paulhibbitts/publishing-with-docsify-this/README.md

 [Docsify-This](https://github.com/hibbitts-design/docsify-this) is an open source Web app, built using the [Docsify Open Publishing Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), that can quickly display online Markdown files as web pages (i.e. no file uploads or build processes).

-_Being open source, you can even host your own Docsify-This instance!
+_Being open source, you can even host your own Docsify-This instance, with the possibility of even a custom domain!
 No platform lock-in here._

 ### Example Docsify-This Usage Scenarios